thomasfr/hass-addons/amazon-s3-backup/DOCS.md

 1. Enable **Advanced Mode** in your Home Assistant user profile.
 2. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-3. Find the "Amazon S3 Backup" add-on and click it.
+3. Search for "Amazon S3 Backup" add-on and click on it.
 4. Click on the "INSTALL" button.

 ## How to use